juywvm/CSPRNG-Password-Tool/README.md

 ## Note

-The README file is AI-generated, but the source code is entirely my own original work.
+The README file was translated by AI, but the source code is entirely my own original work.
 Online tools was used exclusively to format the code and improve readability.